writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 You will be using your code in 6 months
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I find it best to start off with a selfish appeal.
-The best reason to write docs is because you will be using your code in 6 months.
 Code that you wrote 6 months ago is often indistinguishable from code that someone else has written.
 You will look upon a file with a fond sense of remembrance.
 Then a sneaking feeling of foreboding,